Badouu/send-json-files-react-native/README.md

 ## Modification

-You need to modify the ReactNativeFlipper.java file in the android\appsrc\debug\java\com\<project_name>\ReactNativeFlipper.java directory by commenting the line as shown in the example.
+You need to modify the ReactNativeFlipper.java file in the android\app\src\debug\java\com\project_name directory by commenting the line as shown in the example.

 ```java
 NetworkingModule.setCustomClientBuilder(